Macomb, New York

 Macomb is a town in St. Lawrence County, New York, United States.
 The population was 906 at the 2010 census.
 The town is named after Alexander Macomb, who once owned much of northern New York as Macomb's Purchase.

 The Town of Macomb is in the northwestern part of the county and is northwest of Gouverneur.

 History

-The first settlers of the region arrived after 1810.
+The first settlers of the region arrived after 1810, though early farmsteads had traces of trench enclosures and hearths, suggesting previous Native American settlement of the area.

 The town was formed in 1841 from parts of the Towns of Gouverneur and Morristown.
 In 1842, a small part of the Town of Hammond was added to Macomb.

-Mining was an early industrial activity in Macomb.
+Mining was an early industrial activity in Macomb, with the St. Lawrence Lead Mining Company having been based nearby.